 It helps them to identify trends like these other breeds that tested positive for the condition.

 So if your dog is for certain one of these breeds, it’s beneficial to take the test.
 Because dogs with this condition are otherwise normal and healthy.
 And the only treatment advised is to minimize or eliminate intense exercise to prevent complications from occurring.
 So if you have concerns, the Embark Breed + Health Kit is worth it.
+You can also learn more about the benefits of testing with Embark by visiting us here.

 As previously mentioned, there is no cut and dry answer to this question.
 It does depend on your dog’s health, size, breed, etc.